 You probably know this one: “Do unto others as you would have them do unto you.”
 However, when it comes to customer retention, the golden rules are different.

-Everyone loves a good story, especially one that makes a point like this one does.
+Everyone loves a good story, especially one that makes a point as this one does.

 Watch our video below for more on customer retention.